-- Age at enrollment - Gender - Race/Ethnicity - Level of education at enrollment - Employment and housing status at enrollment - Employment and housing status at completion - Prior arrests and convictions (yes/no responses) - Probation, Parole, or PRCS status at enrollment - Participation status (e.g., active participant, received one-time intervention services, exited program without completing program requirements, completed program requirements, etc.) - Number of days between program enrollment and program completion (for participants who complete program requirements) - Services the participant received during the quarter (checkbox). - Recidivism - Due to the complexity of obtaining recidivism information for many grantees, this information will only be requested annually, instead of quarterly. - The definition of recidivism, as established in AB 1056, will be used for reporting purposes. - Recidivism data must be obtained from a reliable source, such as local law enforcement.
+- Due to the complexity of obtaining recidivism information for many grantees, this information will only be requested annually, instead of quarterly. - The definition of recidivism, as established in AB 1056, will be used for reporting purposes. - Recidivism data must be obtained from a reliable source, such as local law enforcement.
 Self-report will not be accepted.
-Note that obtaining this information from a reliable source may require the establishment of data sharing agreements. - o Grantees will be required to report the following recidivism information: - Number of days between program enrollment/services received and the recidivating event. - Whether the conviction was a misdemeanor or felony
+Note that obtaining this information from a reliable source may require the establishment of data sharing agreements. - Grantees will be required to report the following recidivism information: - Number of days between program enrollment/services received and the recidivating event. - Whether the conviction was a misdemeanor or felony

-Local Evaluation Plan
+Local Evaluation Plan (LEP)